vimukt/backend_api_automation/README.md

 backend_api_automation :

-This code repository contains API tests for petstore v2 (https://petstore.swagger.io/v2/swagger.json)
+This code repository contains API tests for "petstore v2" (https://petstore.swagger.io/v2/swagger.json)

 This is a sample API testing project which will test the following requests: